 Defender for Endpoint extends support to also include the Windows Server operating system.
-This support provides advanced attack detection and investigation capabilities seamlessly through the Microsoft 365 Defender console.
+This support provides advanced attack detection and investigation capabilities seamlessly through the Microsoft Defender XDR console.
 Support for Windows Server provides deeper insight into server activities, coverage for kernel and memory attack detection, and enables response actions.

 This article describes how to onboard specific Windows servers to Microsoft Defender for Endpoint.